 The Grants Committee met to evaluate grant requests on May 11, 2016 and awarded $44,350 to undergraduates, graduates, faculty and staff.
 This newsletter provides details about those who will receive funding from CAMIT for their art projects.

 Architect David Adjaye Awarded 2016 Eugene McDermott Award in the Arts at MIT, MIT goes to Miami for Art Basel,Personais performed at MIT and in Brooklyn, and more.

 Amphibian advances the field of VR while exploring the relationship between diving and disability “My diving bell becomes less oppressive, and my mind takes flight like a butterfly,” Jean-Dominique Bauby wrote in his agonizingly beautiful account of living with severe … Continued

 David Adjaye and other experts explore the future of libraries “The future happens unevenly.
 It already exists somewhere,” said Ginnie Cooper.
 “Some piece of it is already happening.
 Who can you learn from?,” she counseled at a panel discussion about … Continued

-Textile production historically has been a bellwether for innovations in manufacturing—from such technological improvements as the spinning jenny and the flying shuttle at the dawn of the industrial revolution to recent developments in electronic and reactive textiles by designers like … Continued
+Bio is the New Interface Textile production historically has been a bellwether for innovations in manufacturing—from such technological improvements as the spinning jenny and the flying shuttle at the dawn of the industrial revolution to recent developments in electronic and … Continued

 Michelangelo had the Medicis, Picasso had Gertrude Stein, and Pollock had Peggy Guggenheim.
 It is difficult to imagine art history without the support of its most celebrated patrons.
 For the artistic community at MIT, the vision and financial support of … Continued